 Our fish are priced by their length.
 The prices vary by species.

-Rainbow Trout $/fish Albino Rainbow Trout $/fish Brook, Tiger and Brown Trout $/fish Trout 6-10″
+Rainbow Trout $/fish Albino Rainbow Trout $/fish Brook, Tiger and Brown Trout $/fish Trout 6-10″- Sold Out for the 2023 season.

-Rainbow Trout $/fish Albino Rainbow Trout $/fish Brook, Tiger and Brown Trout $/fish Trout 11″+
+Rainbow Trout $5/fish Albino Rainbow Trout $6/fish Brook, Tiger and Brown Trout $6/fish Trout 11″+ -Limited Quantities-Waitlist available for the 2023 season.

-Rainbow Trout $/lb Albino Rainbow Trout $/lb Brook, Tiger and Brown Trout $/lb Prices are subject to change without notification.
+Rainbow Trout $10/lb Albino Rainbow Trout $12/lb Sold Out Brook, Tiger and Brown Trout $12/lb Sold Out Prices are subject to change without notification.

 -